Introduction

 At the end of a word, -an is pronounced as a nasalized -æ vowel.
 Here, æ represents the vowel sound in "cat" or "apple."

-Words ending with -ēn are pronounced as if ending with a nasalized -ǣ vowel.
+Words ending with -ēn are pronounced as a nasalized -ǣ vowel.

 This ǣ sound also appears in the common word vēɳɖām, which means "not wanted."
 So in practice, this word is pronounced as vǣɳɖā̃.